nicejade/nice-front-end-tutorial/tutorial/ecmascript-tutorial.md

 ## 相关篇

 * [A list of funny and tricky JavaScript examples](https://github.com/denysdovhan/wtfjs#readme)
+* [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code): <sub>Curated collection of useful Javascript snippets that you can understand in 30 seconds or less. https://30secondsofcode.org/</sub>
 * [JavaScript Factory Functions with ES6+](https://medium.com/javascript-scene/javascript-factory-functions-with-es6-4d224591a8b1)
 * [Dynamic import()](https://developers.google.com/web/updates/2017/11/dynamic-import)
 * [Why we have banned default exports in Javascript and you should do the same](https://blog.neufund.org/why-we-have-banned-default-exports-and-you-should-do-the-same-d51fdc2cf2ad)